 Engagement was key to our process to find the reo Māori part of the Ministry's name.
 Engagement included groups in the disabled community, Iwi chairs, and the wider community.

-Input and ideas were discussed, including the importance of the name having meaning for the whole disabled community, being easy to pronounce, and reflecting a positive view of disability.
+the conversation included the importance of the name having meaning for the whole disabled community, being easy to pronounce, and reflecting a positive view of disability.
 This journey quickly led to the word 'Whaikaha'.
 Maaka Tibble was happy for Whaikaha be used in the Ministry’s name – provided that it was "at the top of the letterhead".

 Our steering and governance groups enthusiastically endorsed 'Whaikaha' as the reo Māori part of the name, and in line with Maaka Tibble's wish for it to be at the top of the letterhead, strongly agreed that it be the first part of the Ministry’s name.

-Back in March 2022, we worked with All is for All, a communications agency led by disabled people, to develop AmplifyU external URL as an online way to connect with and hear from disabled people.
+Back in March 2022, we worked with All is for All, a communications agency led by disabled people, to develop AmplifyU as an online way to connect with and hear from disabled people.
 We used this to hear from disabled people about what they wanted the English part of the Ministry’s name to be.
 We also discussed the name with disabled people in other ways.

 Many people thought it important the name clearly said what the ministry was about, so they wanted ‘disabled people’ to be part of the name.
 People also wanted it to show that disabled people would be leaders and partners in the new ministry, rather than it being ‘for’ disabled people.
 So they wanted it to be Whaikaha - Ministry of Disabled People.